auth0/docs/articles/user-profile/user-profile-structure.md

 * `username` (unique): the user's username.

 ::: note
-In cases where you are accessing the User Profile from inside a [Rule](/rules) using the `user` object, properties such as the `last_ip` and `last_login` would be the values associated with the login that triggered the rules since Rules execute after the actual login.
+In cases where you are accessing the User Profile from inside a [Rule](/rules) using the `user` object, properties such as the `last_ip` and `last_login` would be the values associated with the login that triggered the rule since Rules execute after the actual login.
 :::

 ::: note